Senior Fund Manager, Fixed Income

 Particular attention is devoted to corporate dynamics and strategy, balance sheet strength, liquidity, leverage and management quality.
 Our team favours issuers displaying a number of different characteristics – including solid profitable businesses with long track records, limited ratings downsides, positive cash flows, low debt levels, clear disclosures and bonds offering structural seniority.

-The Fund is actively managed and well diversified, and aims to offer a lower volatility and drawdown profile relative to the benchmark.
-The Fund may not be not be appropriate for investors who plan to withdraw their money within 5 years.
+The Fund is actively managed, well diversified and aims to offer a lower volatility and drawdown profile relative to the benchmark.
+The Fund may not be appropriate for investors who plan to withdraw their money within five years.

 We have a significant credit research team and a long heritage in fixed income investing, with a focus on strong credits, diversification and capital protection.